-The brand new year of 2014 is upon us.
+The brand new year of 2015 is upon us.
 How successful you or I will be in it is largely up to us.
 Much of that is further determined by how open we are to moving in new directions.
 Moving in new directions means a lot of different things depending on our life circumstances.
-Here are just a few suggestions to prepare for success:
+Here are some suggestions to prepare for success:

 If You Are An Employee.
 Think about how you can add more value to your organization.
 Might you have some new approaches that will benefit your colleagues and customers?
 Do you have ideas or insights whose time has come?
 Look for new ways to enhance collaboration and success for your team.